eez-open/eez-kicad-libraries/README.md

 ### Configuration

-The installed libraries will be available in the `KICAD7_3RD_PARTY` folder, which you can define under `Preferences -> Configure paths...` from the KiCad main menu:
+The installed libraries will be available in the `KICAD7_3RD_PARTY` folder, which you can define under `Preferences -> Configure Paths...` from the KiCad main menu:

 ![path config1](images/path_config1.png)